Helping people with computers... one answer at a time.

-Hi, I have a Computer running Windows XP SP2 that keeps returning a G:|$mft corrupt error.
+Hi, I have a computer running Windows XP SP2 that keeps returning a G:|$mft corrupt error.
 I have looked everywhere to try and find a fix for this, but to no avail.
 It would appear to not effect anything except for the error message popping up and the system wanting to check disk on boot every time.
 Any clues?

 I don't have anything specific to that error, but what I'll do instead is outline the various steps I take when attempting to diagnose and repair a problem of this nature.